Outgoing Webhooks

 Introduction

-Webhooks allow for users to be notified via HTTP request when activity takes place on their team in your application.
-Bullet Train applications include an entire user-facing UI that allows them not only to subscribe to webhooks, but also see a history of their attempted deliveries and debug delivery issues.
+Webhooks allow for users to be notified via HTTP request when activity takes place on potentially any piece of data in your application.
+Bullet Train applications include an entire user-facing UI that allows them not only to create webhook endpoints, but also see a history of their attempted deliveries and debug delivery issues.

 Default Event Types